Sh33p-exe/imacros-scripts-niche/README.md

 An open source macros scripts for most popular niches :)

+Note: this repo discontinued due firefox ESR 52 is no longer supported by firefox. at this moment if there any alternatives.
+I will create another repo for this scripts.

 ## Requirements

 | Operating System | Browser | Addon |